 View license information

-Does not apply to Deep Security as a Service or a multi-tenant configuration that inherits licensing from the parent tenant
+Does not apply to a multi-tenant configuration that inherits licensing from the parent tenant.

 Displays details about your Trend Micro Deep Security product licenses.
 Deep Security consists of six module packages: